 Sit the seed wrap somewhere warm, indoors, but not in direct sunlight.
 Ideal temperature is 60 – 85 degrees for germination.

-Check your seeds in 5 days by looking in one of the folded ends.
-If you don’t see any sprouting, close the ends and put the seed wrap back for another 5 days.
+Check your seeds in five days by looking in one of the folded ends.
+If you don’t see any sprouting, close the ends and put the seed wrap back for another five days.
 If you believe the towels are beginning to dry, lightly dampen the exterior of the outer paper towel again.

 I keep my plastic cups and reuse them each year, (so, from what I hear, they should easily last me 200 years).

 I had some left over organic soil and organic compost from my potato planting materials, (see one of my other posts, “Organic Potatoes Grown in Buckets”).